phollandf5/ansible-tower/blue-aws-deploy/README.md

-Repository of playbooks for deploying F5 into public cloud environments using F5 CFT/ARM templates.
+Repository of playbooks for deploying blue into public cloud environments.